Vinz2008/C./docs/compiler.md

 **-fPIC** : make the compiler produce position-independent code

-**-compile-time-sizeof** : the compiler gets the size of types at compile time and not at runtime
+**-compile-time-sizeof** : the compiler gets the size of types at compile time and not at "runtime" (it is technically replaced by numbers at compile time by in llvm, but it is made independently of the target)

 **-test** : enable tests